Maine community supplying tents for housing for the homeless

 So they're handing out tents.
 And she says the need for temporary housing is so great that she had to start a wait list for people who need tents and other camping gear.

-The woman who was facing eviction said it's "mind-blowing" that the city can only offer a tent.
+The woman who faced eviction said she was discouraged by the tent offer, but said it's "blowing my mind" to discover the need was so great.
 She told the newspaper that she's couch surfing for now.

 Information from: Bangor Daily News, http://www.bangordailynews.com